carlashley/ssidshuffle/README.md

 [jappleseed@infiniteloop]:ssidshuffle #
 [jappleseed@infiniteloop]:ssidshuffle # sudo ./dist/ssidshuffle -i en1 -s Dartanian Pismo Mercury "Mac Man" Columbus Kaleidoscope
 Cannot re-order the specified SSIDs as one or more SSID is not configured.
-SSIDs not configured on the specified interface: 'Kaleidoscope'.
+SSIDs not configured on 'en1': 'Kaleidoscope'.
 ```